TheRootED24/LuaJson5.1/README.md

-# LuaJson5.1 - Native Json types and json handling for lua
+# LuaJson - Native Json types and json handling for lua

 # Features
 - 0 based indexing for arrays and objects, can also be set to 1 based via :json_index(false) method